 Research-based instructional strategies and practices will be presented at regularly scheduled, grade level specific professional learning meetings for immediate implementation and follow up.

 Collection and analysis of student assessment data is important but only becomes meaningful when combined with effective instruction.
 LLSs will conduct on-going coaching meant to provide teachers with a practical approach to data-driven instruction and allow school leaders the ability to monitor and support implementation of best practices.
-LLSs have partnered with Insight Education Group to deliver its Coaching for Change Framework and to receive professional learning on virtual coaching.
+LLS have partnered with Insight Education Group to deliver its Coaching for Change Framework and to receive professional learning on virtual coaching.
 Please click here to view the GOSA vision of coaching.

 Administrators and teachers will use data to formulate effective instruction; build on their current best practices; and develop a repertoire of research-based strategies to significantly enhance classroom instruction and student learning.
-LLSs will use the Dynamic Indicators for Early Literacy Skills (DIBELS) as an assessment tool to evaluate student gains in reading.
+LLS will use the Dynamic Indicators for Early Literacy Skills (DIBELS) as an assessment tool to evaluate student gains in reading.

 What is assessment?
 Why is it important to data-driven instruction?